modmore/docs/en/50_Open_Source/Scheduler/03_Scheduling_a_Task.md

  */
 $task = $scheduler->getTask('mycmp', 'dosomething');
 if ($task instanceof sTask) {
-    // Schedule a run in 10 minutes from no
+    // Schedule a run in 10 minutes from now
     // We're passing along an array of data; in this case a client ID.
     $task->schedule('+10 minutes', array(
         'client' => 15